between Florence, Valdarno, and Arezzo

 San Pietro or Pieve di Gropina

-One of the most interesting examples of Romanesque architecture in Tuscany, the church dates to the year one thousand.
-Actually, it was documented in 774, but we can go even further back because underneath the church there are the remains of a 5th-6th century church and of an 8th-9th century.
+One of the most interesting examples of Romanesque architecture in Tuscany, the church dates back to the year one thousand.
+Actually, it was documented in 774, and we could go even further back because underneath the church there are the remains of a 5th-6th century church and one from the 8th-9th century.

-Though the church is rich in artwork, perhaps the best way to truly appreciate everything is in silence, walking down the central nave and admiring the columns, the pulpit and the many carvings.
+Though the church is rich in artwork, perhaps the best way to truly appreciate everything is in silence, walking down the central nave and admiring the columns, the pulpit, and the many carvings.
 You will note that the church presents a rather stark decor - intentionally.
-The church was there for prayer and meditation and the interiors encourage tranquility and peace.
+The church was there for prayer and meditation and architects made sure that the interiors encourage tranquility and peace.

-Definitely one of the most beautiful and fascinating landscapes of Valdarno: the landscape that is the backdrop to the famous Mona Lisa by Leonardo da Vinci.
-The soft malale peaks are known as the “sandy Dolomites.” and has been declared a Protected Natural Area of Local Interest.
+Definitely one of the most beautiful and fascinating landscapes of Valdarno: that which is believed to be the backdrop to the famous Mona Lisa by Leonardo da Vinci.
+The soft peaks are known as the “sandy Dolomites.” and has been declared a Protected Natural Area of Local Interest.

 The Balze were formed, as has happened in Bryce Canyon in Utah, from sediment deposited by a lake in the Pliocene and Pleistocene, this lake was about 20 km long, occupying the current Valdarno.
 Over the millennia, when the lake has receded, its sediments have been subjected to a continuous action of erosion by the weather whom have models them until assuming the fascinating shapes known with the name of “Balze”.*